my1396/Water-Transfer/README.md

 ## To-do list

 - [ ] Check performance measures' baseline in classcification literature
-- [ ] Remove night light, see if performance drops
+- [x] Remove night light, see if performance drops

-  - [ ] data quality issue for night light
+  There might be data quality issue for night light.

+  Conclusion:

+  - Model performance drop by .01 for the Central line, and the difference is negligible for the Eastern line and the two combined together.

+  - Night light does not affect the performance significantly.

-- [ ] Use historically trained model to predict future
+- [ ] Use historically trained model (before operation) to predict future (after operation)
   - [ ] 0-1 prediction: 3-year average, massive vote.
   - [ ] Maybe by year, so we can see whether there is a trend of increasing deviation.